-We all remember Melrose Place, yes?
-Because, I basically live there.
-We're a carbon copy of that show -- except we don't have a sweet Spanish-style palace.
+We all remember the original Melrose Place TV show, yes?
+Because I basically live there.
+We’re a carbon copy of that show — except we don’t have a sweet Spanish-style palace.
 Nor do we have a gorgeous underlit pool.
 Oh, and none of our neighbors are backstabbing villainous types.
-But I do live right near Melrose Place and everyone in our building is an up-and-coming Hollywood type.
+But I do live right near the real Melrose Place and everyone in our building is an up-and-coming Hollywood type.

 leaves torn just before using

-To Make The Dressing: Combine the yogurt, olive oil, vinegar, and a splash of water in a jar, close, and shake until well incorporated.
+- Make The Yogurt Dressing: Combine the yogurt, olive oil, vinegar, and a splash of water in a jar, close, and shake until well incorporated.
 To taste, dip a lettuce leaf in the dressing then add more sugar, salt, or pepper, as desired.